serkodev/nuxt-single-html/README.md

   - **Description:** The output filename for the generated single HTML file.
 You can use `[name]` to refer to the original HTML file name.
   - **Default:** `'[name].html'`

+## FAQ

+### How are the assets built?

+All assets (images, fonts, CSS, etc.) inside the [`assets/`](https://nuxt.com/docs/guide/directory-structure/assets) directory will be inlined into the single HTML file.
+However, assets inside the [`public/`](https://nuxt.com/docs/guide/directory-structure/public) directory will not be inlined.
+For more details, please refer to the [Nuxt Assets](https://nuxt.com/docs/getting-started/assets) documentation.

+### Why are multiple HTML files generated?

+If you’re using Nuxt Pages, multiple single HTML files may be generated for each route.
+Each HTML file contains the full source code for all route pages, meaning they can operate independently and still support SPA behavior.
+The only difference is that each HTML file is pre-rendered for its corresponding route.

+Simply put, if you only need `index.html` as your entry point, you can deploy just the `index.html` and able to safely ignore the other HTML files.
+You can also check out config [memory history mode](https://nuxt.com/docs/guide/recipes/custom-routing#custom-history-advanced) to fit your needs.

 ## Contribution

 <details>